 New Jersey supports a variety of industrial and manufacturing businesses.
-The New Jersey shore (including gaming capital, Atlantic City) brings in millions of dollars worth of tourist revenue annually.
+The New Jersey shore (including the gaming capital, Atlantic City) brings in millions of dollars’ worth of tourist revenue annually.
 The state’s key cash crops include seafood, dairy, and fruits and vegetables.
-Residents of northern New Jersey often commute to work to New York City, so there is a kind of economic symbiosis between NJ and NY.
-The artificial flavoring industry is based out of New Jersey: companies in this sector produce fragrances that wind up in everything from perfume to deodorant to toothpaste.
+Residents of northern New Jersey often commute to work in New York City, so a relative economic symbiosis exists between NJ and NY.
+The artificial flavoring industry is based out of New Jersey; companies in this sector produce fragrances that wind up in everything from perfume to deodorant to toothpaste.

 Although racial attitudes in New Jersey have improved by leaps and bounds since the days of the Civil Rights Movement, racial discrimination and national origin harassment continue to create problems for many New Jersey employees.
 The predominantly African-American city of Newark, for instance, has been a battleground over efforts to level the playing field for workers and snuff out unfair practices and biases.

-If you believe that your New Jersey employer has discriminated against you or retaliated against you for alleging discrimination, harassment, or wage and hour violations, you may need legal help.
-Let the attorneys of Joseph & Kirschenbaum LLP help you plan your next steps.
+If you believe that your New Jersey employer has discriminated against you or retaliated against you for alleging discrimination, harassment, or wage and hour violations, you may need legal help to hold your employer accountable.
+Find a qualified local attorney to help you plan your next steps.